What is Retail Execution?

 - Integrate online, off-line, and supply chain data

 - Improve Product Distribution and number of facings

-- Overall satisfaction with the ability to execute at store level increased 19% from the prior year.
+- Overall satisfaction with the ability to execute at store level increased remained static, reflecting last year’s reversal of a two-year downward trend and a 21% increase from the prior year.
 The largest change is seen with the “agree” category.
-The group rebounded from 23% agreeing in 2020 to 42% in 2021.
+The group rebounded from 23% agreeing in 2020 to 42% in 2021 and 44% in 2022.

-- 82% of respondents (5% decrease vs. 2020) say they have challenges moving capabilities from transactional to analytical.
+- 84% of respondents (2% increase vs. 2020) say they have challenges moving capabilities from transactional to analytical.

 - Some of this is due to a lack of off-line capabilities.
-Only 52% of respondents (up 15% from 2020) say that their off-line needs are being met, which leaves 48% of execution teams struggling.
+Only 33% of respondents (down 15%) say that their off-line needs are being met, which leaves 67% of execution teams struggling.
 This too is an important functionality gap to close.

-- Among office-based users, only 25% agree/strongly agree (up 12%) that their analytical needs are being met.
+- Among office-based users, only 18% agree/strongly agree (-7%) that their analytical needs are being met.
 Retail analytics is foundational to providing insights around the execution reality in the field.
 HQ personnel need analytical insights to compete with pricing, go to market strategies, shopper marketing intel, etc. A lack of analytics also impedes retail team leaders from generating region insights and managing field-based personnel.

 Retail Execution Recommendations